Organic - Oregano (steam distilled)

 Regardless of the technique, the natural composition of the oil is altered and synergy is compromised, rendering the oil less effective than if it were in its natural state.

-For instance, in the case of adding in isolated components at distillation, if the distilled oil would have naturally contained 80% carvacrol, yet is standardized to increase the content to 90%, then 10% of otherwise naturally occurring constituents are lost to accommodate for the unnatural increase in carvacrol, compromising synergy.
+For instance, in the case of adding isolated components at distillation, if the distilled oil would have naturally contained 80% carvacrol, yet is standardized to increase the content to 90%, then 10% of otherwise naturally occurring constituents are lost to accommodate for the unnatural increase in carvacrol, compromising valuable synergy.

 A pure, natural essential oil is an extraction of the volatile, aromatic compounds naturally contained within the plant.
 A variety of extraction methods and processes are used in the industry to extract the compounds, creating an essential oil product.

 100% pure, natural essential oils are non-standardized extractions of the volatile, aromatic compounds contained within the plant and nothing else.

 There is no need to standardize ReThinkOil’s 100% pure Oregano oil.
 From harvest to distillation, our supplier selects only the finest herb to pair up with their proprietary distillation process.
 This expert process creates a naturally balanced oil with a wide array of “anti” properties, exactly what Mother Nature intended it to be.